We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Robert Half Salary Guide – This guide will help answer most of your salary and compensation questions if you are in the accounting and finance fields.
 There is also a salary calculator on the page.
 While you are on this site, take advantage of the job seekers section.

 Salary.com – Stands to reason that this is a good place to start.
 This site has two views, one for employers and one for personal use.
 You can register on the site or just use their tools without registering.
 Add your job title and location and then click on “What am I worth”.
-Narrow your search on the next page and even compare other job titles.
+Narrow your search to the next page and even compare other job titles.

 Indeed.com – Salary Search – This is a great little search tool for salaries.
 You can get personalized information on job titles and locations.